secretstartups/handbook/content/job-families/product/ux-researcher.md

 - Candidates will be invited to a 50-minute interview with a UX Researcher.
 Overall, this interview aims to understand how you choose your research methods, how you present results, how you work with a wider team of counterparts, and how you determine whether your research resulted in a meaningful business impact.
 This interview will also look to understand the softer skills you have as a researcher and how you apply those in the real world.

-- The next interview is a 50-minute interview with either a Product Design Manager, Product Designer or Product Manager.
-In this interview, we'll focus on how you collaborate with cross-functional stakeholders and mentor non-researchers in successfully conducting research.
-This interview is an opportunity for you to understand the stage you will be a part of in more detail, hear a different perspective on the stable counterpart relationship, and ask any questions you have.
+- Next up are a couple of 50-minute interviews, one with either a Product Design Manager or Product Designer, and the other with a Product Manager.
+In these interviews, we'll focus on how you collaborate with cross-functional stakeholders and mentor non-researchers in successfully conducting research.
+These interviews are opportunities for you to understand the the stage you will be a part of in more detail, hear a different perspective on the stable counterpart relationship, and ask any questions you have.

 - Candidates will the be invited to a 50-minute interview with a UX Research Manager where we'll focus on your experience researching Developers and working with global team members in an Agile setting.

-- The final interview is a 1-hour interview with the Director of UX Research.
-You will discuss your career, your experiences as a UX Researcher, and the role of UX Research at GitLab.
+You will also discuss your career, your experiences as a UX Researcher, and the role of UX Research at GitLab.

 - Successful candidates will subsequently be made an offer via Zoom.